 - Over-the-counter medications: Even common pain treatments, like Ibuprofen and Acetaminophen, can strain the liver when combined with alcohol, reducing energy and stamina.

-- ED pills: Alcohol can diminish the effectiveness of ED pills, such as Viagra or Cialis and raise the risk of dangerously Low Blood Pressure, headaches, or fainting.
+- ED pills: Alcohol can diminish the effectiveness of ED pills, such as Viagra or Cialis and raise the risk of dangerously low blood pressure, headaches, or fainting.

 - Recreational substances: Combining alcohol with smoking or marijuana may worsen circulatory problems and impair bedroom performance.